-- Provision for Dividends (DOPEX0301A DOPEX0314A) The prior year's dividend was paid on 30 November 2015.
-The dividend for 2015/16 was declared and paid prior to 30 June 2016. - Provision for Site Restoration Other (DOPEX0301C DOPEX014C) Further investigations were carried out at the Banyo site and Energex issued a request for tenders during 2015/16.
-The demolition and remedial work required is expected to commence in 2017. - Provision for Employee Benefits (DOPEX0301E DOPEX0314E) Overall, the employee benefit provisions decreased marginally from the prior year.
-This was made up of an increase due to a reduction in the discount rate of 10 year high quality corporate bonds from 4.4% to 3.3%, offset by leave taken during the year and the ongoing reduction in staff numbers. - Provision for Redundancy (DOPEX0301F DOPEX0314F) Significant workforce reductions have been carried out over the past two years to satisfy stakeholder's expectations. - Provision for Circuit Breaker Replacements (DOPEX0301G DOPEX0314G) - Energex commenced replacement of the identified faulty circuit breakers during the year.
-The average cost per circuit breaker was then used to update the provision for the remaining faulty circuit breakers. - Provision for Refund of Upfront Charges for Customer Requested (ACS) Work (DOPEX0301J - DOPEX0314J) - This provision has been raised for refunds to customers where estimated upfront charges for customer requested works were greater than actual costs incurred. - Provision for Overpaid Network Charges to be Refunded (DOPEX0301K DOPEX0314K) - Provision raised for refunds to customers for overpaid network charges.
+- Provision for Employee Benefits (DOPEX0301C DOPEX0314C) Overall, the employee benefit provisions decreased from the prior year.
+This was due to an increase in the discount rate of 10 year high quality corporate bonds from 3.3% to 4.0%, in addition to leave taken during the year and the ongoing reduction in staff numbers. - Provision for Redundancy (DOPEX0301D DOPEX0314D) Significant workforce reductions have been carried out over the past two years to satisfy stakeholder's expectations.
+The formation of Energy Queensland Limited on 30 June 2016 has led to further cost saving initiatives and restructuring which will result in further workforce reductions during 2017/18. - Provision for Circuit Breaker Replacements (DOPEX0301E DOPEX0314E) Energex commenced replacement of the identified faulty circuit breakers during the year.
+The average cost per circuit breaker was then used to update the provision for the remaining faulty circuit breakers. - Provision for Refund of Upfront Charges for Customer Requested (ACS) Work (DOPEX0301H - DOPEX0314H) - This provision has been raised for refunds to customers where estimated upfront charges for customer requested works were greater than actual costs incurred. - Provision for Overpaid Network Charges to be Refunded (DOPEX03011 DOPEX0314I) - Provision has been raised for refunds to customers for overpaid network charges.
+The estimate was updated this financial year, resulting in an increase from the initial calculation.